 So, it’s not “just for old people” – but who is it for?
 Here’s who I think would enjoy a Lake Garda coach tour with National Holidays…

 If you have a fear of flying – or just hate the whole experience – then a coach holiday to Italy (or anywhere else) is the perfect way to explore!

 People who love the social side of cruising would probably really enjoy a coach trip with National Holidays.
 Lot’s of people formed friendship groups and it’s a great way to meet other travellers, if you’re so inclined.

 Essentially, though, this trip is perfect if you want to explore and travel on your holiday – rather than simply lie on a beach – but you don’t fancy the hassle of organising all the logistics yourself.
 National Holidays have put together a brilliant itinerary, they take care of all the driving and planning and ticket-buying, but you still get the sense that you’re on a road trip.
 And you get to see a lot more than you would if you sat in your resort all day.

+I hope you found my National Holidays review helpful!
 The 9-day Lake Garda & Venice Inclusive Spectacular with National Holidays starts from only 499pp.
 The next trip dates start from Saturday 6th April 2019.